Romboter/bitcraftmap/README.md

 ## Roadmap

+0 rewrite code to have generic geoJson
-1 Make generic functions to load geoJson (from url, from server file, from hash) 1.5 Sort icons, make icon list and layer list for validation 2 Work on user interface
+1 Sort icons, make icon list and layer list for validation 2 Work on user interface
 3 make the higher resolution hexagon map with opencv and numpy